Warwick Watkins: The Australian Spatial Consortium (ASC)

-On 14 August, 2007, Nairn, in his role as Special Minister of State, announced the establishment of ASC, with initial membership including ANZLIC, ASIBA and CRC-SI.
+On 14 August 2007, Nairn, in his role as Special Minister of State, announced the establishment of ASC, with initial membership including ANZLIC, ASIBA and CRC-SI.
 Watkins was designated as Chairman of the ASC Steering Committee.
 ASC was reported as being established “to accelerate the unlocking of the potential of spatial information for economic, environmental and social benefit for Australia within key industries, and the development of tools, new technologies and capabilities relating to the fundamental future needs of the nation.”
 The actual role and achievements, if any of ASC, remain vague.

-Honours and Awards
+Honours and awards

-Watkins was awarded Member of the Order of Australia "for service to spatial information and natural resource management through leadership roles within a range of public sector agencies".
+Watkins was awarded the Member of the Order of Australia in the 2010 Australia Day Honours "for service to spatial information and natural resource management through leadership roles within a range of public sector agencies".
 He was also made an Honorary Fellow of the Institution of Surveyors NSW (ISNSW) in 2005.
 Other awards included Fellow of the Australian Property Institute, the Royal Institution of Chartered Surveyors and the Australian Academy of Technology and Engineering.
 However, his criminal convictions following the ICAC investigations led to him being stripped of some of the awards.
 On 23 October 2014, the Royal Institution of Chartered Surveyors expelled Watkins from the Institution and he automatically lost his Fellowship.
 The Commonwealth of Australia Gazette, 29 February 2016, issued notice that the Governor-General of Australia, Sir Peter Cosgrove, had terminated Watkins appointment as a Member of the Order of Australia.
 ISNSW suspended Watkins' Honorary Fellowship in 2019.